mrismanaziz/Reforestation/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## Toasters were the first form of pop-up notifications.